| |

 Instructions

-- Add the flour to the shallot mixture and continue to cook for 4 minutes, stirring frequently.
+• Add the flour to the shallot mixture and continue to cook for 4 minutes, stirring frequently.
 Add the beef broth, wine, Worcestershire sauce, and bay leaf.
-Simmer over low heat until the flavors are concentrated and the sauce is thick, about 45 minutes to 1 hour.
+Bring just to a gentle simmer (only an occasional bubble), then reduce to very low and cook until the flavors are concentrated, about 15–25 minutes, or until thick and reduced to your preferred consistency.
 Stir occasionally to prevent scorching.

 Nutrition